 STEM (Sciences, Technology, Engineering and Mathematics) Extension

 Complete the Extension Request Form.
+This form is valid for 17 or 24 month extensions.

 From the USCIS website, download and complete form I-765 indicating (c)(3)(c) and entering your STEM major and E-Verify employer information at number 17.